Mervinpais/Easy14_Programing_language/webpages/tutorials/ifStatements.md

 # If statements
-Easy14 has a specific way for if statements, it's similer to C#
+Easy14 has a specific way for if statements, it's similar to C#

 `if (condition) {`